-Revolutionizing the Wheelchair Footrest
+Revolutionizing the Static Footrest

 "The Static Footrests are virtually indestructible for high-tone individuals and have the ability to be placed in almost any position."

 - Bert Lindholm, ATP

 The first step in using any of the Seating Dynamics footrests is choosing the correct adapter / receiver.
 The Seating Dynamics footrest adapter / receiver allows any of our dynamic or static footrests to be used on many different wheelchairs.
 Depending on wheelchair manufacturer and model, different adapters may impact the final installed footrest length.

 An offset receiver is available on some wheelchair bases which moves the Static Footrest laterally by 1 inch.

 Static Adjustable Knee Option

 Standard footrests are available at angles of 90, 80, 70, and 60.
 This variety does not meet all client needs and so the Adjustable Knee joint allows unlimited adjustment in 7.5 degree increments.
 This joint is extremely strong, capable of supporting hundreds of pounds of static force, and therefore prevents movement.